The Prime of Miss Jean Brodie (film)

-The Prime of Miss Jean Brodie is a 1969 British drama film directed by Ronald Neame from a screenplay written by Jay Presson Allen, adapted from her own stage play, which was in turn based on the 1961 novel of the same name by Muriel Spark.
+The Prime of Miss Jean Brodie is a 1969 British drama film directed by Ronald Neame from a screenplay written by Jay Presson Allen, adapted from her own stage play, which was in turn based on the 1961 novel by Muriel Spark.
 The film stars Maggie Smith in the title role as an unrestrained teacher at a girls' school in Edinburgh.
 Celia Johnson, Robert Stephens, Pamela Franklin, and Gordon Jackson are featured in supporting roles.

 The Prime of Miss Jean Brodie premiered at the 1969 Cannes Film Festival, where it competed for the Palme d'Or and was released in UK cinemas on 24 February 1969 and in the US on 2 March 1969.
 Although the film received positive reviews with Smith's performance being acclaimed, it was a box office disappointment, grossing $3 million on a $2.76 million budget.
 At the 42nd Academy Awards, Smith won the Academy Award for Best Actress for her performance, and the film was also nominated for Best Original Song for its theme song "Jean".

 Plot

-Jean Brodie is a teacher at an all-girls school called Marcia Blaine in Edinburgh, in the 1930s.
+Jean Brodie is a teacher at The Marcia Blaine School for Girls in Edinburgh in the 1930s.
 Brodie is known for her tendency to stray from the school's curriculum, to romanticise fascist leaders such as Benito Mussolini and Francisco Franco, and to believe herself to be in the prime of life—in particular, her sexual prime.
 Brodie devotes her energy and attention to girls she sees as special or mouldable, who are referred to as the "Brodie Set".
 At the film's outset, the Brodie Set is composed of four 12-year-old junior school girls: Sandy, Monica, Jenny, and Mary.

 The Brodie Set often go to art museums and theatre and have picnics on the school lawn, to the chagrin of the school's austere headmistress Emmaline Mackay.
 Miss Mackay dislikes that the girls are cultured to the exclusion of hard knowledge and seem precocious for their age.
 She has a grudge against Brodie, who has tenure and was hired six years before Mackay became headmistress.
 Brodie boasts to her girls that the only way she will stop teaching at Marcia Blaine is if she is assassinated.

 Brodie catches the eye of Gordon Lowther, the school's music teacher and choirmaster, with whom she and the girls spend weekends at his luxurious estate in Cramond.
 Brodie sometimes spends the night with Lowther, though she tries to conceal this from the girls.
 Lowther wishes to marry Brodie, but she still has feelings for the school's art teacher Teddy Lloyd, an ex-lover of Brodie's who steadily pursues her, although he is a married man with children.